Create a Local Repository on AlmaLinux 9 / RHEL 9: Easy Steps

 Step 2 – Create a Local Repo on RHEL 9 / AlmaLinux 9 / Rocky Linux 9

-At this point, you can use the command below to create your local repo.
+At this point, you can use the command below to Create a Local Repository on AlmaLinux 9 / RHEL 9.
 To do this, you can use the command below:

 mkdir local-repos